cenit-io/odoo-cenit/README.md

-# Cenit Integrations Client
+# Cenit IO Integrations Client

-Cenit Integrations Client allows you to integrate your Odoo system with many third party services available over the internet using the [Cenit IO](https://cenit.io) platform as data integrator.
+Cenit IO Integrations Client allows you to integrate your Odoo system with many third party services available over the internet using the [Cenit IO](https://cenit.io) platform as data integrator.